Women in Denmark: History

 The Civil Code of 1683, or Christian 5.s Danske Lov (also enacted in the Danish province of Norway as the Civil Code of 1687 or Christian Vs Norske Lov), defined all unmarried females, regardless of age, as minors under the guardianship of their closest male relative, and a married woman under the guardianship of her spouse, while only widows were of legal majority.
-This code was in effect until the 19th-century: in 1857, unmarried women were given legal majority, while married women were given the same right in 1899.
+This code was in effect until the 19th century: in 1857, unmarried women were given legal majority, while married women were given the same right in 1899.

 Girls were included as pupils in the first attempt of a public elementary school system in 1739, though this attempt was not fully realized until 1814.
 From the foundation of the J. Cl.
 Todes Døtreskole in the 1780s, schools for secondary education for females were established in the capital of Copenhagen, though female teachers were only allowed to teach girls or very small boys.
 One of the first schools for females of any note was the Døtreskolen af 1791, and in the 1840s, schools for girls spread outside the capital and a net of secondary education girl schools was established in Denmark.
 The first college for women, the teachers seminary Den højere Dannelsesanstalt for Damer, was opened in 1846.
 In 1875, women were given access to university education.
 In the reformed law of access in 1921, women were formally given access to all professions and positions in society with the exception of some military and clerical positions and the position of judge (given in 1936).

 Women's movement

-There had been two major periods of women's movement in Denmark.
+There have been two major periods of women's movement in Denmark.
 The first one was from 1870 to 1920.
 The second was from 1970 to 1985.